 When the air becomes saturated with water vapor, meaning it reaches the dew point, liquid water begins to appear.

 Condensation may occur either by an increase in the amount of water vapor, or a decrease in temperature.
 Dangerous levels of humidity may be detected by the appearance of water on leaves or greenhouse structural elements.
 When this occurs, plant growth is halted, and mold and disease development is initiated.

 DryGair allows professional growers to take full control of their climate

 Traditional methods, such as heating and venting, are inefficient in maintaining optimal greenhouse climate conditions.

-Relying on outdoor air for humidity reduction requires specific weather conditions and may not always be performed effectively.
+Relying on ventilation for humidity reduction requires specific weather conditions and may not always be effective.

 High Humidity Causes Mold and Disease Outbreaks

 Humidity related diseases and molds, such as botrytis and downy mildew are commonly found in greenhouses and closed growing facilities, causing high percentages of yield loss.